s-ovation/adgene/README.md

 ## Usage in the app

-Use the `FiveAd` widget to show a banner.
+Use the `AdgeneAd` widget to show a banner.
 For the production app, specify `false` for the isTest property.

 ```
 AdgeneAd(slotId: "48547", width: 320, height: 50, isTest: true);